 The claw was powered by a built-in power block of the type used for “on the go” mobile phone charging.
 This device could be re-charged from any mobile phone charger and switched itself off automatically when not in use.

-Some plastic parts of the claw were replaced by stronger aluminium parts.
+Some plastic parts of the claw were replaced by stronger aluminium parts to improve robustness.

 These rechargeable batteries are very useful and have been appearing recently in other Remap jobs, but some thought should be given to safety if they are not being used for the manufacturer’s intended purpose of charging mobile phones.
 Two safety checks were made in this case.
 The maximum current taken by the claw with the motor in the stall condition was measured at 700mA.
 The stated maximum output current of the power block was 1000mA.
 A check was also made to see what would happen if a short circuit developed in the wiring or in the claw itself.
 Under short circuit conditions, the power block behaved perfectly by instantly switching itself off.